Who Can Register?

 - Opening reception breakfast, lunches, and graduation dinner

-You must prepare for additional living costs, including temporary accommodation, meals and transportation from the airport, etc.
+You must prepare for additional living costs, including temporary accommodation, meals, etc. Reserve your seat for FREE transportation from the airport when you register for Transitions Orientation.

 Student and Guest Services